igorek17000/Ender-2-Pro-BTT-V3/README.md

 Step 4: Once the file has downloaded, move it to the directory you want to keep it in and extract the file.

+Step 5: Load the firmware.bin file onto a Micro SD Card and insert it into the Micro Sd Slot on the Ender 2 Pro, and power the machine on.
+The screen will be blank for a few seconds.
+To switch between the Classic Marlin rotary Knob turn and click and the Touch screen, hold the knob down for a few seconds and two icons will appear.
+The one on the left is classic Marlin mode, and the one on the right is touch screen mode.

 Step 5: Using VS-Code, make any additional changes if you so desire, then compile by clicking the check mark at the bottom left.
 # Upgrading the TFT35 Touch Screen Firmware.
 Download TFT35 Touch Screen Update.zip Separately From TFT35 Touch Screen Update File Folder above.